Commercial Lease for Wind Energy Offshore Virginia

 Wind Energy Area Offshore Virginia

 A commercial lease with Virginia Electric and Power Company (dba Dominion Virginia Power) for the Virginia Wind Energy Area went into effect on November 1, 2013.
 The commercial lease sale (i.e., auction) for this lease was held September 4, 2013, representing the second competitive lease sale for renewable energy on the Outer Continental Shelf (OCS).
-Additional information about this lease, including the preceding public notices and environmental documentation that informed this lease is provided below.
+Additional information about this lease is provided below.

 Call for Information and Nominations